THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 We have **45** proposals: 11 from teams of two, and 34 from individual investigators.

-## Proposals Dr. Love is actively reviewing
+## Proposals Dr. Love is reviewing today

 - In the order in which they were received